Skip to content

 Inputs

-• Source and Target — a memory id or hrn:memory:… URN each.
+• Source and Target — a memory id or hrn:mem:… URN each.

 • Collision fold strategy — the same field multiselect as Merge node.
 It applies to source nodes whose loc collides with an existing target node (each is folded by the Merge-node rules); non-colliding nodes move over unchanged, loc preserved.